 In my experience, this place can get very busy and loud when it has tournaments.
 Also, there is a small upstairs area for spectators during tournaments.
 In addition, Boliche Acuario has billiards tables (without pockets) and a restaurant, bar and ice cream parlor.
 And it even has rooms for social events.

-The cost to bowl here is 40,000 pesos for six people for one hour, which include bowling shoes.
+The cost to bowl here is 46,000 pesos for six people for one hour, which includes bowling shoes.
 But they sometime run promotions that can be seen on their website.
-For example, in the past Boliche Acuario had a promotion of 64,000 pesos for six people for two hours.
+For example, Boliche Acuario has a promotion of a 20 percent discount on Monday, Tuesday and Wednesday.

 Address: Calle 51 #67B-60, second floor, Carlos E. Restrepo barrio